ngeor/blog/_posts/2016/2016-05-21-using-sinon-spies.md

 };
 ```

 And we're done.
 In the next post, we'll add new requirements to the calculator and explore sinon stubs.
-By the way, I've setup <a href="https://github.com/ngeor/Calculator">a repository in github</a> with all the code of this series of posts, you can check it out if you want.